oxolll/Linux/rsync/README.md

 * install rsync : `yum install -y rsync`

 ### Argument
-using `-a` recursively backup under the folder's files and diractors \
+using `-a` to recursively backup under the folder's files and diractors \
-using `-v` get details \
+using `-v` to get details \
-using `-h` get good-reading form of numbers
+using `-h` to get good-reading form of numbers

 using `--bwlimit=100K` to limit bw\
 using `-e 'ssh -p 12345'` to change default port:22 to 12345\